The first orderbook-based perpetual options DEX.

 Everstrike supports automatic calculation of order quantities, stop losses and take profits, through Everstrike Adaptive and Everstrike Auto SL.

-For the technically-savvy, Everstrike also offers a fully-fledged REST and websocket API.
-Through these API's, you can do almost everything that you could otherwise do through the Everstrike website.
+For the technically-savvy, Everstrike also offers a REST API and a Websocket API.
+Through these API's, you can do almost everything that you could otherwise do through the Everstrike frontend.

 Everstrike currently supports the following networks/blockchains:

 Your email acts as your primary account identifier (in addition to your connected wallet address).
 It is used when interacting with the Everstrike API.
 It is currently not possible to use the Everstrike frontend without an email address.

 Experience the next generation of crypto options exchanges.
 Click the button below to start demo trading.